zhaobaoping/test/BUMO_CTP_Standard.rst

 changeOwner
 ^^^^^^^^^^^^

-``changeOwner`` function is used to transfer the ownership of the contract tokens, whose default owner is the creation account, and only the token owner has this priviledge.
+``changeOwner`` function is used to transfer the ownership of the contract tokens, whose default owner is the creation account of the tokens, and only the token owner has this priviledge.
 Its entry function is ``main``.